Read time 4 minutes

 1. Run Mailbox Repair Request.

-In on-premises Exchange Server, you can run mailbox repair request to repair any mailbox and database.
-It is quite beneficial to use this command because the request repairs only the respective mailbox and remaining mailboxes remain operative.
-There are following types of corruption which the repair request handle –
+In on-premises Exchange Server, you can run a mailbox repair request to repair any mailbox and database.
+It is quite beneficial to use this command because the request repairs only the respective mailboxes, and remaining mailboxes remain operative.
+There are following types of corruption that the repair request handle

 • Search Folder